agisga/agisga.github.io/_posts/2017-5-6-the-lean-phd-student.md

 In this step it is important to use so-called *actionable metrics*, as opposed to *vanity metrics*.
 Actionable metrics accurately reflect the key success factors of the project, while vanity metrics are measurements that give "the rosiest picture possible".
 With regard to academic research actionable metrics may be (not an exhaustive list):

 * Direct feedback from researchers who you trust.
-* The fact that others are applying your work to their own research.
+* Others applying your work to their own research.
 * Major contributions to peer-reviewed publications.

-And I think that (academic) vanity metrics may include:
+And (academic) vanity metrics may include:

 * Co-authorships on other people's papers, while having only slightly more contribution than none.
 * Association or acquaintance with a "big name" scientist.
-* Number of views of a researchers homepage, or paper views on some online platforms.
+* Number of views of a researcher's homepage, or paper view count on some online platform.
-* Appearance in main stream media.
+* Appearance in mainstream media.

 Measuring the right metrics is a big part of what Eric Ries calls *innovation accounting*.